tmallava/PACL/README.md

 ## Pathway data
 [Pathway_databases](https://github.com/tmallava/PACL/blob/master/pathway(Gene).txt)<br/>

-Then gene expression data is preprocessed such that all the samples in gene expression data has respective survival months and survival status from clinical data.
+After downloading the datasets, gene expression data is preprocessed such that all the samples in gene expression data has respective survival months and survival status from clinical data.<br/>
-We considered the four pathway databases: Kyoto Encyclopedia of Genes and Genomes (KEGG), Reactome, Pathway Interaction Database (PID), and BioCarta for pathway-based analysis.
-The pathway databases were obtained from Molecular Signatures Database (MSigDB)
+We considered the four pathway databases: KEGG, Reactome, PID, and BioCarta for pathway-based analysis. <br/>
+Small pathways which include less than 15 genes were excluded to avoid substantial redundancy with large pathways, and also genes that have no association with pathways were not considered for the experiments.<br/>